 Business development requires not only understanding one’s own business, but also that of competitors and of the market as a whole.
 Part of gaining that understanding is simply researching and listening with an open mind, but part of it, too, is collecting and analyzing data.
-Knowing which market segments respond to what types of campaigns, how large the market is, and whether the market is currently changing will give you the leg up.
+Knowing which market segments respond to what types of campaigns, how large the market is, and whether the market is currently changing will give you a leg up.
 That means understanding and staying current with statistics and trends.